Sociology, Applied (PhD)

 In exceptional cases, students not qualified for regular admission may be conditionally admitted.

 We encourage anyone interested in our graduate program to apply, regardless of grade point averages from undergraduate work or previous graduate work.
 When making our admission decisions, we holistically consider GPAs alongside personal statements and letters of recommendation (and other materials), knowing that a low GPA can be offset by other personal strengths.
-We do, however, prefer individuals with undergraduate GPAs of 3.2 or above, and (if applicable) graduate degree GPAs of 3.5 or above.
+We do, however, prefer individuals with undergraduate GPAs of 3.2 or above, and graduate degree GPAs of 3.5 or above.
 We also encourage anyone who is considering applying to our graduate program to visit our department and meet with our faculty members and current graduate students.

 Application Requirements